hicknhack-software/SourceMap-Qt/README.md

 **C++11 implementation of SourceMaps for Qt versions 5.3.2 or later**

-Source Maps became popular for Javascript and Stylesheets generator languages like CoffeeScript, LESS and SCSS/SASS.
+Source Maps became popular for Javascript and Stylesheet generator languages like CoffeeScript, LESS and SCSS/SASS.
 This implementations conforms to the [proposal of Mozilla and Google](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?pli=1#heading=h.1ce2c87bpj24) and the reference implementation of Mozilla: https://github.com/mozilla/source-map

 ## Features

 * fully C++ typed
-* loading & saving the common JSON format
+* load and save the common JSON format
 * searchable index to find mappings of generated source locations
 * extendable template component design
 * Interpolation extension (see below)